tri47/tri47.github.io/_posts/2020-05-16-how-a-machine-see-arts.md

 ---
 layout: post
-title: "Van Gogh and Deep Learning:<br>How a machine see arts"
+title: "Van Gogh and Deep Learning:<br>How a machine sees arts"
 subtitle: "Field notes from using Deep Learning to recognise artists from paintings"
 date: 2020-05-16
 image: "deepart.png"